 The allowance is based on a periodic evaluation of the loan portfolio by management in which numerous factors are considered, including economic conditions, loan portfolio composition, collateral value, portfolio quality, current production conditions and economic conditions, and prior loan loss experience.
-Management may consider other qualitative factors in determining and supporting the level of allowance for loan losses including but not limited to the concentration of lending in agriculture, combined with uncertainties associated with farmland values, commodity prices, exports, government assistance programs, regional economic effects, borrower repayment capacity, depth of lender staff, and/or past trends, and weather-related influences.
+Management may consider other qualitative factors in determining and supporting the level of allowance for loan losses including but not limited to: the concentration of lending in agriculture, combined with uncertainties associated with farmland values, commodity prices, exports, government assistance programs, regional economic effects, borrower repayment capacity, depth of lender staff, and/or past trends, and weather-related influences.

-Based upon ongoing risk assessment and the allowance for loan losses procedures outlined above, the allowance for loan losses of \$3,221,544, \$4,039,303, and \$4,295,000 at December 31, 2021, 2020 and 2019, respectively, is considered adequate by management to compensate for inherent losses in the loan portfolio at such dates.
-The \$817,759 decrease compared to 2020 is primarily due to decreases in the management reserve based on historical loss analysis.
-It is management's assertion that the allowance coverage is adequate based on historical losses, portfolio stress testing, risk analysis, mitigation of losses due to having first lien real estate with minimal to no price appreciation and, as mentioned above, having approximately \$132,517,305, or 12.9 percent, of its portfolio that had guarantees with the FSA or the SBA.
+Based upon ongoing risk assessment and the allowance for loan losses procedures outlined above, the allowance for loan losses of \$2,819,499, \$3,221,544, and \$4,039,303, at December 31, 2022, 2021, and 2020, respectively, is considered adequate by management to compensate for inherent losses in the loan portfolio at such dates.
+The \$402,045 decrease compared to 2021 is primarily due to a decrease in specific allowances on impaired loans.
+It is management's assertion that the allowance coverage is adequate based on historical losses, portfolio stress testing, risk analysis, mitigation of losses due to having first lien real estate with minimal to no price appreciation and, as mentioned above, having approximately \$115,418,058, or 10.9 percent, of its portfolio that had guarantees with the FSA or the SBA.